Krisell/deployed-version-laravel/README.md

 VERSION=YOUR_VERSION_VALUE
 ```

-One way to achieve this is to run the following script, but you may do it however you like:
+One way to achieve this is to run the following script, which uses the git hash as the version number, but you may do it however you like:

 ```bash
 echo "VERSION=$(git -C gitdir rev-parse HEAD)" >> .env.current-build